Sanah Ahsan, Camille Sapara Barton and anaiis

 An afternoon of poetry, music and healing bodywork

-Join award-winning poet and psychologist, Sanah Ahsan, movement artist and relational wellbeing consultant, Camille Sapara Barton, and artist and musician, anaiis, for an afternoon of poetry, music and healing bodywork.
+Join award-winning poet and psychologist, Sanah Ahsan, writer and embodiment facilitator, Camille Sapara Barton, and artist and musician, anaiis, for an afternoon of poetry, music and healing bodywork.

 These artists explore the themes of Sanah Ahsan’s recent Forward-prizes nominated poetry collection I cannot be good until you say it, and visit the body as a site of reclamation.
 Come along and be enveloped in healing and warmth.